kz26/qMakeTorrent/README.md

 ## Usage
 1. Click "Add File" or "Add Directory" to select an input file or directory.
 If a directory is selected, the option to use batch mode will be enabled.
-In batch mode, qMakeTorrent creates a torrent for each subdirectory directly below the input path.
+In batch mode, qMakeTorrent creates a torrent for each subdirectory and file directly below the input path.
 2. Next, you will be asked to choose an output path for your torrent(s).
 If your input was a single file or directory, you will be asked to choose the save location of the .torrent file.
 If your input was a directory with batch mode enabled, you will be asked to choose a directory in which to save the .torrent files.
 In this case,